isri12/notesrepo/CPPNotes.md

 ### References
 -we can get the memory address of a variable by using the & operator
+### Pointers
+-**variables** that store the memory addresses of other variables.
+- Special data type for memory address
+- Same pointer maybe used to access many different variables.
+- why? if you want to access data outside of a function.
+- pointers are variables so they can change
 ```cpp
 #include <iostream>
 #include <string>